Go to my Studio

 After the skin is stretched on the frame, put a layer of fine salt on it while it is laid flat.

-(Salt is available from your local stock firm.)
+(Salt is available from your local stock firm or Farm Supplies.)

 Leave for 3 days but spread it evenly every day.